AdaCore/learn/intro_to_ada.rst

     end Greet;

-Enum types are powerful enough that they're used to represent the standard boolean type, that is so defined:
+Enum types are powerful enough that they're used to represent the standard Boolean type, that is so defined:

 .. gusthoff: explain why this is considered "powerful"